Wer-Wolf/i8kutils/README.md

 To force dell-smm-hwmon to load on unknown hardware, the above file should contain the following line:

     options dell-smm-hwmon force=1

 THE I8KCTL UTILITY
 ==================

-The i8kctl utility provides a command-line interface to the dell-smm-hwmon kernel driver.
+The i8kctl utility provides a command-line interface to the `dell-smm-hwmon` kernel driver.
 When invoked without arguments the program reports the same information which can be read from the /proc/i8k file.

-A main difference between 'i8kctl' and '/proc/i8k' is that i8kctl gets and sets parameters in real-time.
-What not happens in /proc/i8k which is updated from time to time by the kernel module.

 In order to modify fan speeds, the utility requires root privileges.

 The program can take an optional argument which can be used to select only one of the items and to control the fan status.

+The `sensors` utility from lm-sensors provides similar data.

 COMPILATION